 Christina joined Watsi on January 12th, 2020.
 One year ago, Christina joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Christina's most recent donation supported Joven, a sweet baby boy from Haiti, to fund life-saving hydrocephalus treatment.
+Christina's most recent donation supported Alvin, a sweet 4-year-old boy from Kenya, to fund corrective surgery.

 Joven is a 14-month-old boy from Haiti who is very loved by his family.
 Joven has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
 As a result of his condition, Joven has been experiencing growth in his head and without treatment, Joven will experience severe physical and developmental delays.
 Our medical partner, Project Medishare, is requesting $897 to cover the cost of surgery for Joven at Hospital Bernard Mevs that will treat his hydrocephalus.
 This is the only site in the country where this care is currently available and the procedure is scheduled to take place on November 19th.
 This critical treatment will drain the excess fluid from Joven's brain to reduce intracranial pressure and greatly improve his quality of life.
 With proper treatment, Joven will hopefully develop into a strong, healthy young boy.
 Joven's mom states, "I have been so worried ever since I learned of his diagnosis.
 The first time I began to have hope was when I heard WATSI may be able to help Joven have surgery."